-The Different Elements of a Cigar
+What Are the Different Elements of a Cigar?

 While there are thousands, if not millions of cigar smokers around the world, many do not know the time and skill that goes into making each one.
 Today it is a combination of age-old processes and modern technology that makes the amazing cigars we know and love.